hkurra/DriveDesktopClient/README.md

 * maven build environment

 ###Compiling instructions
-* download zip file & Unzip it
+* Clone this repository or Download zip file & Unzip it
-* perform maven install using "mvn install" from command line
+* perform maven install using "mvn install" from command line OR
+* Import the root directory in Eclipse as project
+* unzip "lib" folder.

 ###Using instruction
 * javaDocs are available under Build_jar/javadoc folder